-Because of the high density of results with Sitelinks, we were careful to perform our analyses by separating brand versus non-brand behavior where appropriate.
-In aggregate, here is a look at the total CTR to the top 10 results:
+Because of the high density of results with sitelinks, we were careful to perform our analyses by separating brand versus non-brand behavior, where appropriate.
+In aggregate, here is a look at the total CTR of the top 10 results:

 As you can see, the aggregate CTR for brand queries is quite high, whereas the aggregate CTR for non-branded results is under 38%.
 Next in our review is the data on how Featured Snippets impact aggregate organic CTR behavior for non-branded queries:

 As you can see, there is a marginal increase in overall CTR.
 For clarity, since the URL for featured snippets also shows up in the top 10 search results, clicks to links within the featured snippets are counted here.
 Further, this data set shows the results for all results with featured snippets, as compared to all results without featured snippets.